5 Things You Should Know Before Visiting Nepal

 02. Local guides and porters

 Wherever you go for trekking in Nepal, Local guide and porters are necessary in terms of safety and effective trip guidance.
 Having guide and porters even in popular trek routes like Everest Base Camp and Annapurna treks are recommended to save yourself from unforeseen circumstances.

-Are you beginner trekkers for trekking in Nepal? it may be worthwhile to have the assistance of these experienced locals and, relative to the hard work they do.
+Are you beginner trekkers for Base Camp Hikes in Nepal? it may be worthwhile to have the assistance of these experienced locals and, relative to the hard work they do.

 03. Understand the local culture and etiquette